Africanist Graduate Students

 Noran Mohamed (French and Italian)

 - Noran Mohamed is interested in the connections between French and Arabic.
-Her academic interests include postcolonialism, orientalism, exoticism, and neuro/sociolinguistics.
+Her academic interests include postcolonialism, Orientalism, exoticism, and neuro/sociolinguistics.

 - Christopher Muhoozi’s project examines ethnicity and race in southwestern Uganda before independence.
 Before coming to Northwestern he taught for nine years at Uganda's oldest and leading university, Makerere University.